pjmegu/m/bugi/bugi-wasm/spec-v0.md

 `abi`: Serialization type of the argument data.
 An error occurs if it does not match the actual ABI.

 `result_ptr`: Pointer to the return value.
-If `ok` is non-zero, the data serialized in Messagepack is placed.
 After reading, the memory must be freed.

 `result_len`: Byte length of the return value.